Registering For VAT

 A business must register for VAT if:

-- Its taxable supplies in the previous twelve months have been above the limit – which, at April 2017, was £85,000.
+- Its taxable supplies in the previous twelve months have been above the limit – which, from 1 April 2017, is £85,000.

 - It expects its taxable supplies in the next 31 days to exceed £85,000.